danielbeeke/spark/README.md

 # Spark

-An experiment to create decoupled React components driven by SPARQL fragments, which are combined into a single query that is fetched only once.
+An experiment to create decoupled React components driven by SPARQL fragments.
+This approach ensures efficient SPARQL querying while keeping React components modular and declarative.

 ## Installation

-1. Include `SparkCompiler` in your `vite.config.ts`.
+- Include `SparkCompiler` in your `vite.config.ts`.
 This is where you can define prefixes and specify the SPARQL endpoint you want to use.
+Optionally turn on `discoverDataTypes` to let Spark discover the datatypes via a SPARQL query.

 ## Usage

 ### Writing Components

-- Use `useSpark('$product rdfs:label $label')` to request a predicate (e.g., `rdfs:label`) for a product.
+- Use `useSpark('$product rdfs:label $label')` to require a predicate (e.g., `rdfs:label`) for a certain type.
-- After writing this SPARQL fragment, a TypeScript type for `Product` will be generated in `spark-generated.ts`.
+- After writing this SPARQL fragment, a TypeScript type for `Product` will be generated, which you can use via the type `Spark<'product'>`.

-### Property Notation
+### Property Notation inside the Query fragments

 - `$label` denotes a singular property.
 - `?label` denotes a plural property.